BelledonneCommunications/linphone-sdk/README.md

 To know what docker image to pull, first check [.gitlab-ci-files/android/builds.yml](https://gitlab.linphone.org/BC/public/linphone-sdk/-/blob/master/.gitlab-ci-files/android/builds.yml)
 Currently we are using `bc-dev-android-r27` image name.

-You'll find the associated tag in [.gitlab-ci-files/.docker-images.yml](https://gitlab.linphone.org/BC/public/linphone-sdk/-/blob/master/.gitlab-ci-files/.docker-images.yml) (for Android R27 image it is currently `20240717_update_ndk`).
+You will find the associated tag in [.gitlab-ci-files/.docker-images.yml](https://gitlab.linphone.org/BC/public/linphone-sdk/-/blob/master/.gitlab-ci-files/.docker-images.yml) (for Android R27 image it is currently `20240717_update_ndk`).

 Replace `<name>` and `<tag>` in the commands below by the value you found.